brouberol/blog/content/diy-book-of-terrains.md

-{% from 's3.j2' import responsive_s3_img %}
+{% from 's3.j2' import responsive_s3_img, s3_url %}
 {% from 'note.j2' import note %}
 {% from 'img.j2' import side_by_side_images %}
 ---
 Title: Making a DIY book of terrains
 Date: 2025-02-16
 Category: Dungeons and Dragons
 Description: I recently stumbled upon the [Giant Book of Battle Mats](https://shop.black-book-editions.fr/produit/14161/0/books-of-battlemats/big-book-of-battle-mats-vol3), which is a book of A3 laminated TTRPG battlemaps.
 The way I see it, the core idea of the book is to immerse the players into combat by providing a rich visual experience.
 The main issue I have with that book though, is that the maps are too rich in details, which impedes their reusability.
 The first time you run a battle on one of these maps, your players might have a lot of fun looking through everything their character can interact wit.
 However, the next time, they might get a sense of _déjà vu_, which in turn might impact their suspension of disbelief, and ultimately, their immersion.
-In this article, I'll go through my process for creating a similar book that I believe shows better reusability.
+In this article, I'll go through my process for creating a similar book that I believe displays better reusability.
 Summary: I recently stumbled upon the [Giant Book of Battle Mats](https://shop.black-book-editions.fr/produit/14161/0/books-of-battlemats/big-book-of-battle-mats-vol3), which is a book of A3 laminated TTRPG battlemaps.
 The way I see it, the core idea of the book is to immerse the players into combat by providing a rich visual experience.
 The main issue I have with that book though, is that the maps are too rich in details, which impedes their reusability.
 The first time you run a battle on one of these maps, your players might have a lot of fun looking through everything their character can interact wit.
 However, the next time, they might get a sense of _déjà vu_, which in turn might impact their suspension of disbelief, and ultimately, their immersion.
-In this article, I'll go through my process for creating a similar book that I believe shows better reusability.
+In this article, I'll go through my process for creating a similar book that I believe displays better reusability.
 Image: https://balthazar-rouberol-blog.s3.eu-west-3.amazonaws.com/diy-book-of-terrains/header-image.jpg
 hide_image: True
 Tags: DIY, Dungeondraft